Olster1/woodland/README.md

 5. A cross between Sublime Text and 4Coder

 It's really just for me as a fun project, something to practice using Direct3d and practice getting better at programming :)

+##If you encounter a crash bug:

+Go to %UserName%/AppData/Local/CrashDumps and get the crash file that corresponds to your crash.
+Please send to ollietheexplorer@gmail.com